National Center for Construction Education & Research

-NCCER must be invited to all remote testing sessions using the web request form which will be sent to you upon approval of your eligibility.
-All requests must be submitted 24 hours in advance of the date and time of your testing (excluding Saturdays, Sundays and national holidays).
-NCCER will assign a live auditor to each testing session.
-NOTE: If any remote testing session takes place without NCCER being invited, module testing records for that session will be removed from the NCCER Registry.
+NCCER must be notified of all remote testing sessions using the web request form which will be sent to you upon approval of your eligibility.
+NOTE: If any remote testing session takes place without NCCER being notified, module testing records for that session will be removed from the NCCER Registry.

 All testing sessions MUST be recorded.

-Within 24 hours of testing session completion, your recording must be sent to NCCER as instructed in your auditor assignment confirmation.
+Within 24 hours of testing session completion, your recording must be sent to NCCER as instructed in your test session confirmation.
 NOTE: If a recorded session cannot be provided to NCCER, module testing records will be removed from Registry.